sunragav/home24/Readme.md

 The BoundaryCallback handles these 2 cases via the onZeroitemLoaded and the onItemAtEndLoaded.
 Both cases triggers an API call action which is performed via
 ArticleService defined in the 'remotedata' layer.
 The BoundaryCallback is in the 'data' module which is a repository abstraction layer.
 It sets the RepositoryStateRelay to LOADING state so that the SelectionFeatureFragment in the 'feature' module can display the progressbar.
-The SelectionFeatureFragment handles this by setting the isLoading Observable in the viewmodel which is binded to the progressbar view in the layout via databinding.
+The SelectionFeatureFragment handles this by setting the isLoading Observable in the viewmodel which is bound to the progressbar view in the layout via data binding.
 Once the service call completes the control, comes back to the 'data' module which updates the result in the room db in 'localdb' module.
 And then the network state is set to LOADED state so the ui layer ('feature' module) can stop the progressbar.
 At the same time, the updating of the result in the room db triggers an event in the Datasource listened by the viewmodel via the livedata and communicated to the observer in the SelectionFeatureFragment